yrrril/DARS-Aerial-Accident-Instance-Segmentation/README.md

 ## 6. Event-Level Dataset Split

-The complete DARS dataset is divided into training, validation, and test sets using an approximate **7:2:1** ratio.

 The split is performed at the **accident-event level rather than the individual-image level**.
 Images or extracted video frames identified as belonging to the same accident event are assigned exclusively to one subset to reduce event-level information leakage.

 The final event-level split contains: